 New Location Every Time

 Picking a new location for your family reunion every year takes a lot of planning.
-My side of the family is more sporadic and leans to picking new locations every time.
+My side of the family is more sporadic and leans toward picking new locations every time.
+There are so many great locations for family reunions.

-We have been to San Diego, Disney World, Branson, Missouri.
+We have been to Oklahoma, Texas, San Diego, Disney World, Branson, Missouri, and Ski Trips in Utah.
 I love going different places, but that is because I have an adventurous soul.
 As long as you plan ahead, you can make it happen.

 As stated earlier, if there is a specific location that is in high demand you will want to book ahead.